Anas-Siddiqui78/codealpha_event_registration/README.md

   - **Username:** `admin`
   - **Password:** `12345`
 - View, add, or delete events.
-- View all user registrations with exact date and time.
+- View all user registrations with exact date .

 ### User
 - Login with credentials: